COVID-19: What Are The Risks for Pregnant Women?

 At Mount Sinai Hospital in Toronto, research findings show that 12% of pregnant women who have contracted COVID-19 gave birth prematurely compared to the 8% of those who are not infected.
 Moreover, healthcare professionals also notice a slight increase in the incidence of low birth weight in newborn babies.

 However, against all odds, countries which imposed a lockdown have observed a drop in premature births.
 The change could be attributed to the stringent hygiene measures taken during the pandemic as well as the longer homestay period before childbirth.
 At the moment, it remains unknown to us whether transmission of COVID-19 in utero or during the postnatal period is possible.
-No specific findings to date points to a potential spread of virus to babies through breastfeeding.
+No specific findings to date point to a potential spread of the virus to babies through breastfeeding.

-Vaccination program for pregnant women
+COVID-19 vaccination for pregnant women

 Under the latest policies in Hong Kong, everyone older than 16 years old is eligible to get a COVID-19 vaccination.
 According to the Centers for Disease Control and Prevention (CDC), early research findings show that the mRNA COVID-19 vaccine does not present serious risks for pregnant women or their babies.
 More studies are underway to follow up on the maternal, pregnancy, and infant safety outcomes.